shenoy/sketch-boilerplate/README.md

 ## Sketch Boilerplate

 ### About
-Laying groundwork to leverage the new Sketch 43 JSON file format
+Boilerplate to leverage the new Sketch 43 JSON file format

 ### Usage

-* designs.sketch is the sketch file being worked on
+* source files are in the ./src/ folder
-* the unpacked source files are in the ./src/ folder
+* designs.sketch is the Sketch file

 To render designs.sketch based on source files
 ```sh